Skip to content

 Any inconsistency in personal details, job descriptions, or employer information can lead to delays or rejection.
 Common errors include incorrect passport numbers, mismatched job descriptions, and outdated employer details.

 Ensure all documents contain accurate and matching information.
 Verify your details with your employer before submission.
+Remember to Include labor market test statement—no suitable Polish/EU candidates available.

 Additional details: